-It is the responsibility of the principal to purchase autoinjectors for the school for general use:

-as a back-up to autoinjectors that are provided for individual students by parents in case there is a need for an autoinjector for another student who has not previously been diagnosed at risk of anaphylaxis.
+It is the responsibility of the principal to purchase autoinjectors for the school for general use and to ensure they are replaced at time of use or expiry; whichever is first.
+(Expiry date period is usually within 12-18 months).
+General use autoinjectors are used as a back-up to autoinjectors that are provided for individual students by parents in case there is a need for an autoinjector for another student who has not previously been diagnosed at risk of anaphylaxis.